yetisoftworks/MeshyDB.SDK-docs/docs/users/resetting_password.rst

       username : :type:`string`, :required:`required`
         User name that is being reset.
       expires : :type:`date`, :required:`required`
-        Expiration of hash.
-      hash : :type:`string`, :required:`required`
+        Defines when hash will expire before it needs to be regenerated. hash : :type:`string`, :required:`required`
-        Forgot password hash.
-      newPassword : :type:`string`, :required:`required`
+        Hash result of forgot password to verify request for password reset. newPassword : :type:`string`, :required:`required`
-        New password of user.
+        New user secret credentials for login.

    .. group-tab:: NodeJS